 Most of the time, when the outdoor air has toxins, it can dilute into the atmosphere.
 But when those unhealthy toxins – I’m talking about things like volatile organic compounds (VOCs), mold, lead, even cancer-causing gasses like radon get into our homes, they can build up and cause us harm, make us sick, or in extreme cases, cause death.

-How Can You Take Small Steps to Improve Your Indoor Air Quality?
+EASY Steps to Improve Your Indoor Air Quality

 One small tip that I encourage every homeowner to follow, is to regularly change the filters in your HVAC system.
 Why does this matter?
 Well, the filter doesn’t actually do anything to filter the air in your home – that’s a misconception.
 But it does ensure that your unit is working at peak efficiency at all times.